robinagist/ezo/README.md

 To send a transaction with no parameters to the contract's `request` method on the test network.
 This emits an event that the WeatherOracle running under ezo will pick up, and respond.

 ![ezo built in test client makes event testing easy](https://user-images.githubusercontent.com/1685659/41264445-9b445b80-6da1-11e8-80f6-2e64fbc4e69f.png)

+To call a method, without changing the state of the chain, use the `send call` command `ezo send call WeatherOracle fill [55] -t test`

+Useful for checking values after transactions.